DemaFormer: Damped Exponential Moving Average Transformer with Energy-Based Modeling for Temporal Language Grounding: Abstract

 \section{Abstract}

 Temporal Language Grounding seeks to localize video moments that semantically correspond to a natural language query.
 Recent advances employ the attention mechanism to learn the relations between video moments and the text query.
 However, naive attention might not be able to appropriately capture such relations, resulting in ineffective distributions where target video moments are difficult to separate from the remaining ones.
 To resolve the issue, we propose an energy-based model framework to explicitly learn moment-query distributions.
 Moreover, we propose DemaFormer, a novel Transformer-based architecture that utilizes exponential moving average with a learnable damping factor to effectively encode moment-query inputs.
 Comprehensive experiments on four public temporal language grounding datasets showcase the superiority of our methods over the state-of-the-art baselines.
-Our code and data are publicly available at https://github.com/... (the link is hidden now due to the double-blind review).